-In accordance with current industry practice, we do not collect state and federal telecommunications taxes or other telecommunications surcharges with respect to our Packet8 service.
-We have received inquiries or demands from a few states and municipal taxing and 911 agencies seeking payment of taxes that are applied to or collected from the customers of providers of traditional public switched telephone network services.
+We have received inquiries or demands from numerous states and municipal taxing and 911 agencies seeking payment of taxes that are applied to or collected from the customers of providers of traditional public switched telephone network services.
 We have consistently maintained that these taxes do not apply to our service for a variety of reasons depending on the statute or rule that establishes such obligations.
-In September 2006, the largest third party network service provider vendor began passing through E911 taxes.
-On October 1, 2006, we began collecting certain state and local E911 charges from our customers.
-The amount collected from our customers are paid to and remitted through the third party network service provider.
-We do collect and remit California sales and use tax, however.
-One or more states or foreign countries may seek to impose sales or other tax collection obligations on out-of-jurisdiction companies that provide telephone service.
-A successful assertion by one or more states or foreign countries that we should collect sales or other taxes on the sale of merchandise or services could result in substantial tax liabilities for past sales in excess of estimated exposure, decrease our ability to compete with traditional telephone companies, and could have a material adverse effect on our business, financial condition or operating results.
-We have recorded an expense of \$633,000 and \$311,000 for nine months ended December 31, 2006 and 2005, respectively as our best estimate of the probable tax exposure for such assessments is \$1,363,000 as of December 31, 2006, which is recorded as an other accrued liability in the condensed consolidated balance sheets.
+In September 2006, our largest third party network service provider vendor began passing through E911 taxes to us.
+On October 1, 2006, we began collecting certain state and local E911 charges from our customers for these amounts.
+The amounts collected from our customers are paid to the third party network service provider.
+We have not collected or accrued liabilities for E911 taxes prior to October 1, 2006, and it is possible that substantial claims for back taxes may be asserted against us, which could adversely affect our business financial condition or operating results.

+One or more states or foreign countries may seek to impose sales, use or other tax collection obligations on us.
+We have received inquiries or demands from numerous state authorities and are currently under audit by one state.
+A successful assertion by one or more states or foreign countries that we should collect sales, use or other taxes on the sale of customer premise equipment or services could result in substantial tax liabilities for past sales, decrease our ability to compete with traditional telephone companies, and could have a material adverse effect on our business, financial condition or operating results.
+We have recorded an expense of \$215,000 and \$189,000 for the three months ended June 30, 2007 and 2006, respectively, as our best estimate of the probable tax exposure for such assessments.
+The cumulative estimate for probable assessments is \$1,785,000 as of June 30, 2007, which is recorded in the other accrued liabilities line item in the condensed consolidated balance sheets.